15 Ways to Know When to Leave a Relationship

 If you feel being single is better than being in a relationship and you wish to go back to that life, this is how to know when to leave a relationship.
 Sometimes, life may seem difficult with your partner, and you would want to sever ties.

-If this is a prolonged feeling and you cannot operate in the relationship out of the constant urge to be out of the relationship and enjoy freedom, this is one of the signs to leave a relationship.
+If this is a prolonged feeling, and you cannot function in the relationship out of the constant urge to be out of it and enjoy freedom, this is one of the signs to leave a relationship.

 When you and your partner have stopped communicating or expressing your feelings, to say the least, it means that your relationship is dwindling.
 If you are not consciously communicating, it is hard for the relationship to evolve.